-Hospitals, Hospice and Mental Health Partners
+Hospitals, Hospice and Behavioral Health

 Providence Hospital is a 540-bed, 2200 employee/staff healthcare facility located on a 36-acre campus integrated with an inner-city community in Washington DC.
 Providence was established by the Daughters of Charity.
 It is the longest continuously operating hospital in the Washington DC area and third longest in the nation.
 Today, Providence is part of the Ascension Health System, the nation’s largest Catholic nonprofit health system with more than 1,400 facilities across the country.
 As a teaching hospital, Providence offers graduate medical teaching programs and serves as a rotational site for nursing and medical students and residents.
 Providence Hospital launched in October 2014 and is focused on the short-term caregivers, including all of the hospital’s staff.

 Capital Caring is one of the nation’s oldest and largest providers of hospice and palliative care.
 It operates 8 facilities in the greater Washington, DC area.
 A non-profit with over 800 staff, including doctors, nurses, therapists, and counselors, it looks to improve care for those facing life-limiting illness through direct support of patients and their families, public education and public advocacy.
 Capital Caring is well recognized for excellence, and is viewed nationwide as a model for other hospice and palliative care facilities.
 Launched in January 2016.